• Skip to primary navigation

 • ice

-• 6 shots dill pickle infused vodka or pickle flavored vodka
+• 6 ounces vodka or pickle infused vodka

 • small dill pickles or cornichons for garnish (optional)